Best AI Meeting Notes 2026: Independent Accuracy Benchmarks (Multilingual)

 Code-Switching (Mixing Languages)

-In Belgium, it's common to start a sentence in Dutch and finish it in English, or switch between French and Dutch in the same meeting.
-Most tools handle this poorly because they're configured for a single language per session.
-MeetMemo supports multilingual meetings natively, detecting language switches on the fly, though accuracy does drop during the transition moments.
+Switching languages mid-sentence is common in Belgian meetings.
+Most tools handle it poorly because they're configured for a single language per session.
+MeetMemo detects language switches on the fly, though accuracy does dip briefly at transition points.

 Tips to Get More Accurate AI Meeting Notes

-Based on our testing, here are the most impactful things you can do to improve transcription quality, regardless of which tool you use:
+These are the most impactful changes you can make, regardless of which tool you use:

 1. Invest in Audio Quality

 This is the single biggest factor.
-A dedicated microphone, even an affordable one, dramatically reduces WER.
+A dedicated microphone dramatically reduces WER.
 For remote meetings, use a headset or external mic.
-For in-person meetings, a conference microphone placed centrally outperforms any laptop mic.
+For in-person, a centrally placed conference mic beats any laptop mic.

 2. Reduce Background Noise

-Close windows.
-Mute when not speaking.
-Use a quiet room.
-Noise-cancelling microphones help.
+Close windows, mute when not speaking, use a quiet room.
 These seem obvious, but they have more impact on accuracy than switching between tools.

 3. Speak Clearly (Within Reason)

-You shouldn't have to change how you speak for technology.
-But being aware that fast, mumbled speech is harder to transcribe can help.
-Enunciate slightly more during key decisions or action items.
+You shouldn't need to change how you speak for software.
+But fast, mumbled delivery is harder to transcribe.
+A slight increase in enunciation during key decisions pays off.

 4. Choose the Right Tool for Your Language

-If your meetings are in English, you have many good options.
-If you regularly meet in Dutch or French, your choice narrows considerably.
-Don't use a tool optimized for English and expect it to handle Dutch well.
+For English, you have many good options.
+For Dutch or French, your choice narrows considerably.
+Don't use an English-optimized tool and expect it to handle Dutch.
 Pick a tool built for your languages.

 5. Review and Correct Critical Sections

 No AI transcription is 100% accurate.
-For important meetings (board decisions, client agreements, legal discussions) always review the transcript for key sections.
-The AI gets you 95% of the way there; your review covers the critical last 5%.
+For board decisions, client agreements, or legal discussions, review the relevant sections.
+The AI gets you 95% of the way; your review covers the critical remainder.

 6. Set the Right Language Before Recording

-Some tools auto-detect language, others require you to set it manually.
-If your tool allows it, explicitly select the correct language.
-Auto-detection adds another source of potential errors.
+Some tools auto-detect language; others require manual selection.
+Where possible, set it explicitly β auto-detection is another source of errors.

 How We'd Rank These Tools

-Based on four weeks of testing, here's our honest ranking across different use cases:
+After four weeks of testing, here's our honest ranking by use case:

 Best for European Multilingual Teams